SOFT TISSUE INJURIES

 • Depending on the location of a tear within the associated muscle rehabilitation time frames can vary.

-• Often caused as a result of external load (often exercise or work) exceeding tissue (muscle) capacity.
+• Often caused as a result of external load (often exercise or work load) exceeding tissue (muscle) capacity.

-• Signs and symptoms typically include slower development, inflammation pattern, ‘tight’ muscles, pain referral and focal muscle pain.
+• Signs and symptoms typically include slower development, inflammatory pattern, ‘tight’ muscles, pain referral and focal muscle pain

-• Tear: caused by tissue overstretching or contracting too quickly, resulting in a partial or complete tear/rupture of the tendon fibres.
-Signs and symptoms include: focal tenderness, swelling, possible discolouration and bruising and pain on movement.
-Depending on the location of a tear within the associated tendon rehabilitation time frames can vary.
-Tendon tears/ruptures tend to require longer rehabilitation timeframes compared to muscles.
+• Depending on the location of a tear within the associated tendon rehabilitation time frames can vary.
+Tendon tears/ruptures tend to require longer rehabilitation timeframes compared to muscle

 *CLICK HERE FOR MORE INFO ON ACHILLES TENDON INJURIES

-Physiotherapy management at TIC for soft tissue injuries will include:
+Physiotherapy management at The Injury Clinic for soft tissue injuries will often include:

 • Detailed assessment of your current injury